 Things are Getting Stranger

-The long awaited season two teaser trailer aired at Superbowl and successfully capitalized on that other tried and true marketing method: anticipation.
+The long-awaited season two teaser trailer aired at Superbowl and successfully capitalized on that other tried and true marketing method: anticipation.
 Set for release on Halloween 2017, the teaser trailer and follow-up photos show the kids trick-or-treating in Ghostbuster costumes and facing another transdimensional horror show.
-Worth mentioning is the inclusion of the vintage Eggo commercial at the start of the season two trailer, an actual clip which originally aired in 1980.
+Worth mentioning is the inclusion of the vintage Eggo commercial at the start of the season two trailer, an actual clip that originally aired in 1980.

 While the Duffer Brothers undeniably used the nostalgia effect to their benefit, one can conclude that while this was a contributing factor to Stranger Things’ success, it isn’t the only value the show has to offer.
 With a killer cast, and storyline that balances suspense, comedy, and heartache, twenty years from now Stranger Things will instill a sense of nostalgia for Netflix shows of a bygone era.
 Will this roaring success lead to the creation of more shows set in the recent past?
 You know what they say: stranger things have happened.